lumanesence/TESCORUNEInstaller/README.md

 ## Can I build the installer myself?
 Yes! - the files that the installer uses to put on your hard drive are located in the "DIY.zip" under each release

+### Building the installer
+1. Download and install NSIS from https://nsis.sourceforge.io/Download
+2. Open NSIS and click on "Compile NSI Scripts"
+3. Download the "DIY.zip" file from the latest release, and extract it
+4. Witin the "MakeNSISW" window, go to File -> Load Script (or press CTRL+L)
+5. Select the "tescorune.nsi" file
+6. Compile the installer by pressing CTRL+R

+You may also make any modifications to this installer, making sure you credit both me and i-win when using it

 ## Credits
 ##### Copied from i-win's repo since I'm lazy
 * Installer: Me!
 (Lumanesence)